DannieBGoode/opensx70/_posts/2018/10/2018-10-15-clement-dongle.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/clem-drawing.jpg)

 One of the perks of running the openSX70 project is that I get to meet these amazing people.
 Like [Clément Grosjean](http://clementgrosjean.fr/).
 He is a photographer and the organizer of the incredible [Polaroid Festival](http://polaroidfestival.com/).
 This is a huge pillar of the Polaroid community.
-The openSX70 project was a proud [partner of the Festival](http://polaroidfestival.com/partenaires), and unfortunately I could not attend in person (only via video conference) because it was the world unveiling in late June 2018 in Paris of the project, and that is a big deal.
+The openSX70 project was a proud [partner of the Festival](http://polaroidfestival.com/partenaires), and unfortunately I could not attend in person (only via video conference).
+I am sorry for not going to Paris because it was the world unveiling (in late June 2018) of the project to the world, and that is a big deal.
 It was really really nice to make the presentation with Clément.

 {% include video id="VMkCRT-FEKo" provider="youtube" class="full"%}